Josiah Swinney, Criminal Attorney in Indianapolis

 When facing criminal charges, you need a defense attorney who is not only experienced but also fearless in the courtroom.
 Unlike many attorneys who often seek to push client’s in to plea agreements, Josiah is dedicated to fighting for his clients’ rights through rigorous litigation.

-With a profound understanding of jury trials, court trials, suppression hearings, and Constitutional rights, Josiah has a proven track record of securing favorable outcomes for clients.
+With a profound understanding of jury trials, court trials, suppression hearings, and Constitutional rights, Josiah has a proven track record of securing favorable outcomes for his clients in Indiana.
 Whether presenting a case before a jury or arguing before a judge, Josiah meticulously prepares every detail to ensure the best possible defense.
 His ability to connect with jurors and present compelling arguments has earned him a reputation as a formidable litigator.
-If you want a criminal lawyer who is prepared to litigate, call Josiah.
+If you are looking for an Indiana criminal lawyer who is prepared to litigate, call Josiah.

 One of the key aspects of Josiah’s practice is his expertise in suppression hearings.
 He is adept at challenging the admissibility of evidence that may have been obtained unlawfully.
 By scrutinizing every aspect of the prosecution’s case, Josiah ensures that his clients’ constitutional rights are protected, often leading to the exclusion of critical evidence and, in some cases, the dismissal of charges.